ahmedkhamessi/ahmedkhammessi.github.io/_posts/2022-03-09-Beyond-the-kubernetes-security-certification-CKS.md

 # Wrapup

 In general it's a good practice to have a blick on the big picture especially when it comes to complexe system such as Kubernetes where you can get lost in details.
-I will be digging deaper to share pieces of my preparation and my work on the security aspect not only to get the certificate but as a general practice.
+I will be digging deeper to share pieces of my preparation and my work on the security aspect not only to get the certificate but as a general practice.
 Topic that i will be covering will be clusterized by the CKS [domains and competencies](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/).